starquell/random/README.md

 For usage just include `include/Random.hpp`.
 Requires `C++17`.

-With this library you can various structures with random data.
+With this library you can various objects with random data.
 Let's start from easy level:
 ``` c++
    const auto integer = strq::random<int>();